 The listings generated significant demand from prospective buyers, with all Properties receiving multiple (and sometimes numerous) offers.
 With the assistance of Mr. Otten and his team, the Receiver evaluated these offers and, as appropriate, accepted or made a counter-offer.
-If and when the Receiver entered into a contract with a potential buyer, the Receiver was then required to seek Court approval.
-The Receiver filed her motion seeking the Court's approval of the last remaining Property during the Relevant Period, and a list of her efforts in selling each of the Properties is provided below for reference:
+Once the Receiver entered into a contract with a potential buyer, the Receiver sought and obtained Court approval.
+Below is a summary of all the closed sales: